Anahkiasen/underscore-php/README.md

 $users->getUsers()->sort('name')->clean()->toCSV()
 ```

+It is important to not panic about the mass of methods present in Underscore and the dangers extending one of the Types would cause : the methods aren't contained in the classes themselves but in methods repositories.
+So if you extend the `String` class and want to have a `length` method on your class that has a completely different meaning than `String::length`, it won't cause any signature conflict or anything.

 ### Call to native methods

 Underscore natively extends PHP, so it can automatically reference original PHP functions when the context matches.
 Now, PHP by itself doesn't have a lot of conventions so `Arrays::` look for `array_` functions, `String::` look for `str_` plus a handful of other hardcoded redirect, but that's it.